London

 • Indian temples (especially worth seeing if you’ve not yet been to India): BAPS Shri Swaminarayan Mandir London (marble and wood) and Shri Sanatan Hindu Mandir (limestone) in Wembley; London Sri Mahalakshmi Temple (South Indian) in East Ham.

-• Kew Gardens - one of the best botanical gardens in the world.
+• Kew Gardens (not free) - one of the best botanical gardens in the world.
 Arrive at the opening time, as one day is not enough to see everything.
-Download a free map (or pick up a free paper copy at the entrance) to orient yourself.
-Check the schedule of free walking tours at the information desk inside the main gift shop; there is usually a tour at 12:30 showcasing the most exciting seasonal stuff.
-Art galleries - Marianne North Gallery (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) - are a must.
-If the area is not rented out for an event, check out the Cambridge Cottage and Duke’s Garden in front of it.
-Keep an eye out for events happening after 19:00 - spending time at Kew in the dark is truly magical.
+Check the schedule of free walking tours at the information desk inside the main gift shop.
+Don’t miss the art galleries (included with the entrance ticket) - Marianne North Gallery (permanent exhibition) and Shirley Sherwood Gallery (temporary exhibitions) are both excellent.
+Check out the Cambridge Cottage and Duke’s Garden in front of it, if they are not rented out for an event.
+Check the website for evening events - spending time at Kew in the dark is truly magical.

 • Regent’s Canal.
-From Angel station it goes East to Victoria Park.
-From there you can continue North to Olympic Park or South to Limehouse.
-From Olympic Park you can continue North along the River Lee or South to Royal Observatory Greenwich (crossing under the Thames via Greenwich Foot Tunnel).
-In the opposite direction, from King’s Cross, Regent’s Canal goes West past Wembley, and you can follow it all the way to Slough or Kew Bridge.
-Both directions (East from Angel and West from King’s Cross) are excellent for running and all-day walks.
+From Angel station it goes east to Victoria Park.
+From there you can continue south to Limehouse or north to Olympic Park from which you can continue north along the River Lee or south to Royal Observatory Greenwich (crossing under the Thames via Greenwich foot tunnel).
+In the opposite direction, from King’s Cross, Regent’s Canal goes west past Wembley, and you can follow it all the way to Slough or Kew Bridge.
+Both directions (east from Angel and west from King’s Cross) are excellent for running and all-day walks.

 African:

-• Chuku’s (Nigerian Tapas) - loads of vegan options.
+• Chuku’s in Walthamstow - Nigerian tapas, many vegan options.

-• Akoko - contemporary West African, in Soho.
+• Akoko in Soho - modern West African.
 Tasting menu with a vegan option.

 Asian: